-Note, this not the same as using a compressor pedal for guitar.
+Note, this is not the same as using a compressor pedal for guitar.
 Here, I’m referring to using compression on the microphone which is a completely separate entity.

 The Electric guitar is not a natural instrument, so the only EQ rule is: Get the sound you want!

-- Adding 100Hz – 250Hz will give you more bottom, rolling off 300Hz – 500Hz will eliminate some of the nasal quality.
+- Adding 100Hz – 250Hz will give you more bottom, and rolling off 300Hz – 500Hz will eliminate some of the nasal quality.

 - Adding a touch of 700Hz will create a throaty or woody sound, adding a pinch of 1K will give the guitar more edge,

 - Adding 3K will give the guitar more bite, and adding 5, 8, or 10K will make it brighter.

 Doubling a rhythm guitar and panning the two tracks hard left and right can make the guitars sound huge.
 But consider what works best for the song.